 ”The whole experience has been way more than I expected.
 The areas we've explored have been beautiful, the wildlife we have seen have been breath-taking and the people working to give us this opportunity have been fantastic.”

 ”Travelling to Africa alone and spending a month working as a volunteer is definitely a daunting prospect, but I was amazed at how quickly I felt at home here.
 Every single member of staff was incredibly nice, outgoing and passionate about what they're doing, the lodge is situated in a perfect location and is far and away more luxurious than other volunteer projects I've been to and the organisation of every week is fantastic."

 – Samuel, UK

-Number of participants: Max 20 (max 50 at the lodge)
+Number of participants: Max 20 for this programme (max 50 in total at the lodge)

 You will get an amazing experience around the beautiful and world-renowned Greater Kruger next to Kruger National Park

 You will get to join exciting wildlife research projects and experience the Big Five

 The project has great facilities and the helpful staff will take great care of you